Systems are tricky and direct interventions often fail. Place-based tourism offers an indirect approach.

 The tourism industry is often too impatient to appreciate the work or the benefits of place development.
 When the question of how to improve a destination comes up, the tourism industry moves straight to direct intervention: support a new attraction, expand a meeting facility, or support a major event.
 Yet it is our experience that tourism can be a tool for the betterment of the whole community, and tourism benefits.

-Our first test was in New Orleans where we developed the leisure tourism pink bg vert beads 2330program and where the industry tripled in size in the first ten years.
+Our first test was in New Orleans where we developed the leisure tourism program and where the industry tripled in size in the first ten years.
 We worked to address the entire place system, beginning with beliefs, like the tourism industry belief that no visitors would come in the summer (it’s too damned hot).
 But other cities are hot in the summer as well, and New Orleans has air conditioning and other compensations for the heat, still they still felt New Orleans had a special problem.
 Eventually we traced the belief back more than one hundred years, when yellow fever killed a lot of people in the summer—and those with means escaped to other climes.
 The belief that New Orleans was unlivable in the summer had taken root and the prophecy that no one would come was self-fulfilling, since little or no promotion was being done to bring them.
 We managed an initial promotion by bartering empty hotel rooms.
 It worked, and the reluctance to market in the summer vanished overnight.
 So the belief that no one would come in the summer was a habit, and had only the flimsiest hold on people.
 But it still did its damage until confronted.

 In place-based tourism you build tourism by inviting visitors to love what you love about your place, by enhancing the qualities of place that are magnetic for visitors, and changing for the better aspects of your place that are stagnant.
 It takes a collaborative, systems approach (not one where the mayor calls the shots for pet projects any more than tourism does).
 Bringing people together around their shared love of a place is a powerful form of social capital—which is as important in healthy places as human capital and financial capital.
 Combine the magic of love of place with a system analysis, a future picture, and an agile planning process resulting in new system strategic alignment and you will get outsized results.